ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 We should take careful note that this method of parsing a `struct` has a fatal
 flaw: comments are *not* ignored.
-If the comment `// };` exists within the `struct` declaration then this parsing code will incorrectly count the `'}'` and `';'` characters even though they are "invisible" to the C compiler.
+If the comment `// };` exists within the `struct` declaration then the parsing code will incorrectly count the `'}'` and `';'` characters even though they are "invisible" to the C compiler.
-We can always revisit this function later, so for now let's focus on getting things working and fix the comment issue at some later time (if ever).
+We can always revisit this function later, so for now let's ignore this issue and focus on getting things working.

-We will plug this function into `parse_doc` where we had our `puts` + `exit` before, and then add some logic to `print_doc` to write out the lines of source code associated with a `doc`:
+We will plug this function into `parse_doc` where we had our `puts` + `exit` before, and then add some logic in `print_doc` to write out the source lines:

 ```c
 static struct doc